J4L0x/J4L0x/README.md

 ## 🧪 Current Status

-Mind: partially caffeinated, fully ambitious
+-Mind: partially caffeinated, fully ambitious
-Skills: memes (yeah im still working on that one)
+-Skills: memes (yeah im still working on that one)
-Magic: consisting of ancient babylonian or cobol or whatnot: occasionally works, often backfires
+-Magic: consisting of ancient babylonian or cobol or whatnot: occasionally works, often backfires
-Resources: serious lack of funding, mainly consisting of old scavenged servers.
+-Resources: serious lack of funding, mainly consisting of old scavenged servers.
 Working on acquiring greater resources.
-Goals: ultimate omnipotence in software and knowledge
+-Goals: ultimate omnipotence in software and knowledge

 ## 🔮 Short term goals